-Followed By A UFO! -- My Experience With USAF Project Blue Book
+Followed by an Unidentified Flying Object -- My Experience With Project Blue Book

 I was followed while driving on a highway in the early 1980s by a silent flying object for several miles in Northwestern Ohio.